silvanoross/Crypto_Notifier/README.md

 [Google Slides Presentation](https://docs.google.com/presentation/d/1Q2ZRGA01SbQB4v1tawb9DYXGLw8sZ-zitMHMYtC8o_U/edit#slide=id.g15b07a4b0c1_0_0)

-The goal of this application is to allow deliver a comparison for user-chosen cryptocurrencies through a text message using the Twilio software package.
+The goal of this application is to deliver a comparison for user-chosen cryptocurrencies through a text message using the Twilio software package.
 The comparison is taking the historical return values of the currencies chosen and creating a threshold value which is used to compare daily return values of recent times.

 ---